Ill-posedness results in critical spaces for some equations arising in hydrodynamics: Introduction

-These conditions were obviously physically motivated because if the equation is to model a physical phenomenon then one would expect that solutions to the model exist, are unique, and that small perturbations should not result in wild responses by the system (at least for small times).
-Of course, well-posedness or the lack thereof depends upon where one is looking for a solution; thus a particular Cauchy problem might be well-posed in one solution class but ill-posed in another.
+These conditions were obviously physically motivated because if an equation is to model a physical phenomenon then one would expect that solutions to the model exist, are unique, and that small perturbations should not result in chaotic responses by the system (at least for small times).
+Of course, well-posedness or the lack thereof depends upon which space one is looking for a solution in; thus a particular initial/boundary value problem might be well-posed in one solution class but ill-posed in another.

-Based on the definition of well-posedness, one can think at least of three types of ill-posedness: nonexistence, nonuniqueness, and discontinuous dependence on the data.
+Based on the definition of well-posedness, one can think of at least three types of ill-posedness: nonexistence, nonuniqueness, and discontinuous dependence on the data.
 In this work we are interested in nonexistence and discontinuity with respect to the data.
-In our investigations nonexistence in a space $X$ will be deduced from the fact that a solution uniquely exists in a larger space with a norm in $X$ that becomes immediately equal to infinity.
-Hence, nonexistence can be thought of as the strongest kind of ill-posedness while discontinuity with respect to the data is the weakest kind of ill-posedness.
+In our investigations nonexistence in a space $X$ will be deduced from the fact that a solution uniquely exists in a larger space $X_0$ with $X$ norm that becomes immediately equal to infinity.
+Nonexistence can be thought of as the strongest kind of ill-posedness.

-There are weaker kinds of discontinuity that were studied in the literature: The flow map is not $C^1$ or $C^2$ with respect to the data (see, for example, \cite{FRV} and \cite{MST02}), or the the flow map is not uniformly continuous with respect to the data in a bounded set \cite{KT05}.
-Many other ill-posednessed questions have been studied in the case of dispersive equations and we refer the reader to \cite{CCT03,Lebeau05,IMM11,AC09,Carles07}.
+There are weaker kinds of ill-posedness that were studied in the literature: The solution map may not be $C^1$ or $C^2$ with respect to the data (see, for example, \cite{FRV} and \cite{MST02}), or the the solution map is not uniformly continuous with respect to the data in a bounded set \cite{KT05}.
+Many other ill-posednessed questions have been studied in the case of dispersive equations and we refer the reader to \cite{CCT03,Lebeau05,IMM11,AC09,Carles07}. \begin{defn} We say that a Cauchy problem